 When camping, you’re probably exploring, trekking, and having fun.
 Expending all that energy makes the rejuvenation of a proper night’s sleep doubly important.

 Some campers tell horror stories of sleeping bags feeling restricting, sweaty, and downright awful.

 To fix this, our team spent 10+ hours examining sleeping bag alternatives.
 Combining this research with our personal experience, we hope to find a solution so you can get the best sleep possible.

-We concluded that one of the best sleeping bag alternatives is the camping quilt.
+We concluded that the camping quilt is among the best sleeping bag alternatives.
 These have essentially removed the inconveniences of a sleeping bag while retaining their better assets.

 Additionally, a hammock is a great sleeping bag alternative for those who simply hate sleeping on the ground or people with existing back conditions.

 Finally, for those minimalists or long-distance hikers, a bivy sack is an extremely appealing choice to cut down on as much weight as possible.

 A Quick Comparison – 12 Sleeping Bag Alternatives

 - A Quick Comparison – 12 Sleeping Bag Alternatives